Ask yourself the question, Did You Know? And check out these short facts about Anchorage.

 The video includes a picture of the first Flowers by Bagoy location on 4th Avenue.

-Did you know that in 1937, Eileen Bagoy, daughter of John B. and Maria Bagoy of "Flowers by Bagoy", became the very first Fur Rendezvous Queen?
+In 1937, Eileen Bagoy, the daughter of John B. and Maria Bagoy of “Flowers by Bagoy”, became the very first Fur Rendezvous Queen.

 Leopold David arrived in Anchorage's Tent City in 1915.